cslotboom/planesections/README.md

 All major functions and classes are documented on read-the-docs: https://planesections.readthedocs.io/en/latest/

 ## Demo
-The PlaneSections can plot representations that can be used in documentation.
+The PlaneSections can plot beam representations that can be used in documentation.
 It's also possible to get the output bening moment, shear force, rotation, and deflection diagrams.

 ``` Python